SPH73/Santorini-nail-bar/README.md

 2. Links

-    All the button links have been tested to go to the expected destination and open in a new brower tab and therefore also avoid the need for using the browser back button.
+    All the button links have been tested to go to the expected destination and open in a new brower tab and avoid the need for the browser back button.

 3. Download

-    The download icon hover prompts a tooltip and opens into a new browser tab on click. !!!! still to add!!!
+    The download icon hover prompts a tooltip and opens into a new browser tab on click.

 4. Navigation